The Mobile Problem

 Facebook has a mobile hassle.

 What!?
 A cell hassle?
-How may want to that be; they have got lots of mobile users, all of my pals use Facebook’s cellular app.
+How may they want that to be; they have many mobile users; all of my pals use Facebook’s cellular app.

 Uh yeah, this is the trouble.